brink182/cfg-loader/README-CFG.txt

 #   Setting gui_text_color_button will also set radio and checkbox
 #
 # gui_button_NAME = X, Y, W, H, TextColor, image.png, Type, HoverZoom
-#   NAME can be: main settings quit style view sort filter favorites
+#   NAME can be: main settings quit style view sort filter favorites jump
 #   TextColor is same format as gui_text_color_menu
 #   (Seting TextColor to 0 will disable text on the button in case icons are used)
 #   Type: button or icon